cau-riken/zaviewer/README.md

 Prerequisite: [Docker Engine](https://docs.docker.com/engine/) must be installed and running on your machine.

+**Notes**:

+    * Depending on your configuration, you might need to have root permission to run docker, in this case you will need to preface the `docker` command with `sudo` in all the following examples (more details [here](https://docs.docker.com/engine/install/linux-postinstall) ).
-Note: By default, ZAViewer Docker image will be downloaded from Docker Hub registry if it's not already on your local machine; You can also choose to locally [build the image](docs/docker-images.md#build-image-ui) beforehand.
+    * By default, ZAViewer Docker image will be downloaded from Docker Hub registry if it's not already on your local machine; You can also choose to locally [build the image](docs/docker-images.md#build-image-ui) beforehand.

 ### **Step by step procedure**